ibm-cloud-docs/EventStreams/eventstreams068.md

       * ECDHE-RSA-AES256-SHA384
       * ECDHE-RSA-AES256-SHA384

-    All clients must support TLSv1.2, elliptic curve cryptography, and TLS server name indication (SNI) to be a fully supported configuration.
+* To be a fully supported configuration, all clients      must support TLSv1.2, elliptic curve cryptography,     and TLS server name indication (SNI).

 * To access the {{site.data.keyword.messagehub}} dashboard, you must use a browser that supports TLS 1.2.